Dr K: "There Is A Crisis Going On With Men!", “We’ve Produced Millions Of Lonely, Addicted Males!”

 TL;DR

-• External success and achievement cannot fulfill internal needs for meaning, connection, and identity
+- External success and achievement cannot fulfill internal emotional needs; true wellbeing requires understanding the difference between genuine needs and surface desires

 Episode Recap